Class Agnostic Instance-level Descriptor for Visual Instance Search: Instance-Level Feature Detector

-the average internal connectivity within $S$ is defined as
+The average internal connectivity within $S$ is defined as

 where $n=|S|$.
 Apparently, $\bar{c}(S)$ is in the range $[0, 1]$.
-During the top-down decomposition, as the bisecting is carried out on a deeper node, the feature $S$ becomes more compact. $\bar{c}(S)$, therefore, gets higher.
-We can control decomposition granularity by tuning the threshold $\tau_1$ on $\bar{c}(S)$.
+Since features inside $S$ correspond to a collection of fixed-size patches on the image, the higher $\bar{c}(S)$ is, the more these patches are semantically closer to each other.
+Compared to the parent node, $\bar{c}{(S)}$ from the child nodes is usually greater.
+As the decomposition continues, $\bar{c}{(S)}$ of the decomposed node becomes closer to \textit{1.0}.
+The bisecting over $S$ should not be carried out further when the connectivity within a feature set is sufficiently high.
+At this stage, the integral of these features may represent an inseparable instance region in the image.
+To this end, we can control the decomposition granularity by tuning the threshold $\tau_1$ on $\bar{c}(S)$.
 A larger threshold leads to finer decomposition granularity.
-In our implementation, when $\bar{c}(S) \geq {\tau_1}$, the bisecting on $S$ is not undertaken further across all the experiments.
+In our implementation, when $\bar{c}(S) \geq {\tau_1}$, the bisecting on $S$ is not undertaken further.

+Subjected to the granularity of ViT, the patch size in ViT cannot be arbitrarily small.
+The coverage of a ViT patch could be bigger than the size of a small instance.
+The fine-grained feature description of the small object becomes impossible.
+Therefore, the localization of such a small instance cannot be achieved by our method.
+Instead, a collection of dense small instances will be detected as a big virtual instance, namely an instance containing a group of dense small instances.
+This may not be meaningful for the semantic segmentation.
+Nevertheless, this is reasonable in the context of instance search.
+Since these small instances lose their individual details as objects, it is more realistic to treat them as a whole to be a subject in the image/instance search.

+Figure~\ref{fig:sunflower} shows a typical example where dense objects are displayed in different sizes and shapes.
+As shown in the figure, our method is able to adapt to objects in different shapes and sizes.
+The dense small sunflowers in the distance are detected as a big instance (covered by yellow).